 This is a cool option for puzzle lovers that also provides a daily family activity!

 Each day, open a box containing 42 puzzle pieces.
 Put those pieces together to form one section of this Christmas countdown puzzle.

 Then, over the course of the month, put the 24 little puzzles together to form one big scene.

 If you don’t want to spend hours and hours putting together craft ideas and supplies, there are now Christmas craft advent calendars that do it for you.

-They’ll save you a ton of time and energy since you won’t have to find all the ideas and procure all the supplies.
+It’ll save you a ton of time and energy since you won’t have to find all the ideas and procure all the supplies.

-They’re probably a more economical option, too, given you won’t have to buy all the materials separately.
+It’s probably a more economical option, too, given you won’t have to buy all the materials separately.